devzendo/parachute/README.md

 Detailed release notes for each component can be found in its own README.md, all of which are contained in this distribution.
 The overall project release notes are...

-0.0.1 Midsummer 2019 - 14 June 2019
+0.0.1 Midsummer 2019 - 19 June 2019
-First release on all platforms, containing transputer-emulator and transputer-macro-assembler, with 'hello world'.
+First release on all platforms, containing:
+* transputer-emulator 0.0.1, with 'hello world'.
+* transputer-macro-assembler 0.0.1

 License